jayanth002/Projects/Data Analysis for “Unpacking data.gov.sg”.md

 infrastructure, society, technology and transport.
 The purpose of the research is to evaluate the core parameters about the formation of the data in the Singapore Data Portal and its results.

-2 Research Questions
+**2 Research Questions**
 To address the fundamental core of a research project, the following questions are reproduced to determine the approach to analyze and report the outcome.
- How much data is there?
+- How much data is there?
 How many datasets?
 What is the size of each?
- How is the data categorized?
+- How is the data categorized?
- How much data is there in each category?
+- How much data is there in each category?
- What are the sources of the data?
+- What are the sources of the data?
- How much data comes from each source?
+- How much data comes from each source?
- What topics does the data cover according to the keyword analysis?
+- What topics does the data cover according to the keyword analysis?

 3 Methodology
 3.1 Dataset Collection and Characteristics